“Can you summarize it?” asked the public radio host. (That’s a great question, by the way, to ask yourself—daily.)

 “I have this recurrent dream where I’m an important leader.
 Sometimes I’m a Fortune 500 CEO, sometimes a big city mayor, sometimes a highly respected chimpanzee.

 “And all the employees, citizens and monkeys give me their labor, their votes, and their bananas.”
-(Hellman, appearing in “Mirth of a Nation: The Best Contemporary Humor,” editor, Michael Rosen).
+(From “Mirth of a Nation: The Best Contemporary Humor;” editor, Michael Rosen).

 Tip: The next time you’re creating a PowerPoint slide with a lot of bullets, remember: It’s not Goldilocks and the 300 bears.
 That’s just way too many bears.